On this page

-- employees of, or volunteer in, an organisation formed for religious or spiritual purposes
+- employees or volunteers in an organisation formed for religious or spiritual purposes

-- any other person who is an employee of, or volunteer in, a government or non-government organisation that provides health, welfare, education, sporting or recreational, child care or residential services wholly or partly for children, being a person who:
+- employees or volunteers in an organisation that provides health, welfare, education, sporting or recreational, child care or residential services wholly or partly for children, being a person who:

-- holds a management position in the relevant organisation the duties of which include direct responsibility for, or direct supervision of, the provision of those services to children.
+- holds a management position in the organisation and supervises or has direct responsibility for providing those services to children and young people.

 Policies and procedures should include:

-- adequate information to help people identify children at risk of harm and procedures for reporting suspected abuse or neglect
+- adequate information to help people identify when children and young people may be at risk and procedures for reporting this

-- what support is available for children, staff and volunteers when a report is made
+- what support is available for children and young people, staff and volunteers when a report is made

-- procedures for dealing with concerns of abuse or neglect perpetrated by an employee or volunteer.
+- procedures for dealing with concerns of children or young people at risk perpetrated by an employee or volunteer.